-6.1.21 According to the site observation, vegetation stockpiles, construction wastes stockpiles and general refuse were accumulated at Hole 2 and not disposed off-site during the reporting month.

-- 6.1.22 The Contractor was reminded to provide trip-ticket records and disposal records on monthly basis for our reference. - 6.1.23 Insufficient mobile/chemical toilets were provided at the construction site.
-The Contractor was repeatedly reminded to provide sufficient in particular distant from the Contractor's office. - 6.1.24 Due to the high exceedances of ammonia nitrogen and reactive phosphorus from the effluent discharge of the temporary sewage treatment plant located near to the contractor's site office, the Contractor has to further investigate and stop the plant immediately (instructed by RE) until the performance of the plant improve and satisfy with the EPD's discharge licence requirement.
+- 6.1.24 According to the site observation, vegetation stockpiles, construction wastes stockpiles and general refuse were accumulated at Hole 1 and partially disposed off-site during the reporting month.
+The Contractor was provided trip-ticket records and construction waste disposal records during the reporting month. - 6.1.25 Insufficient mobile/chemical toilets were provided at the construction site.
+The Contractor was repeatedly reminded to provide sufficient toilets in particular at works site distant from the Contractor's office. - 6.1.26 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 28 May 2007 at Tsueng Kwan O. CHEC was reminded to dispose properly by licenced Contractor offsite during interim stage and submitted relevant disposal record for our reference.
+Once the discharge water quality complies with the EPD's discharge licence requirements by frequent monitoring carried out by CHEC, Jockey Club might consider resume the direct discharge to the fresh water inland marsh from the sewage treatment plant in future.
+In the meantime, temporary disposal of wastewater offsite would be the best option to avoid contamination of fresh water inland marsh.
+Random audit on discharge water quality will be carried out by ET to ensure the water quality complies with the EPD's discharge licence requirement. - 6.1.27 Due to the high exceedances of ammonia nitrogen and reactive phosphorus from the effluent discharge of the temporary sewage treatment plant located near to the contractor's site office, the Contractor has to further investigate and stop the plant immediately (instructed by RE) until the performance of the plant improve and satisfy with the EPD's discharge licence requirement.